 I have watched the movie The Devil Wears Prada several times and of course read the book by Lauren Weisberger.
 I don’t watch it so many times for the fashion insights (as much as my fashionable side is really wanting), but because it is a great movie providing basis for discussing the topic of women and leadership.
 The movie revolves around Miranda, the CEO if a fictional Runway Magazine (there has been speculation that this character was based on Anna Wintour the editor-in-chief of Vogue), and a young assistant who is now at the job (Andy) who feels harassed while working under Miranda.
+This movie reminds me that women leaders tend to be held to certain expections as I discuss below.

 She’s such a terrible boss